dominickta/pi-radio-assistant/README.md

 ```
 This will transmit the included "sampleaudio.wav" file via the [FM radio protocol](https://en.wikipedia.org/wiki/FM_broadcasting#Other_subcarrier_services) on a frequency of 434MHz.

-This should work without an antenna but range will increase with an antenna to (TBD).
+This should work without an antenna (~1 foot radius) but range will increase with a simple jumper wire antenna to up to 100 ft.

 There are a bunch of other fun programs in this repo such as
 - transmitting images via the waterfall in a SDR receiver